 - Convert any listing into FBA.
 You can change a regular listing into an FBA version by going to your account’s “Inventory” and clicking “Manage Inventory.”
 Choose the listing you wish to convert, check the box beside it, and click “Change to Fulfilled by Amazon” from the “Actions” pull-down menu.
 You will be directed to a new page, asked to “Convert” with a click of a button, and review your revamped listing.
 (Note that when you convert a regular listing, the original listing will be temporarily removed from Amazon.
 Don’t worry, since it will be back live once the book arrives at Amazon).

 - Sending books to Amazon.
 You need to ship your book/s to the nearest Amazon fulfillment centers.
 Amazon will send you shipping instructions, along with PDF product/shipment labels for your books.
 Print and stick them to the package as instructed.
-You can use any courier, deliver them manually, or use Amazon’s discounted shipping to send the book to the fulfilment center… it’s totally your call.
+You can use any courier, deliver them manually, or use Amazon’s discounted shipping to send the book to the fulfillment center; it’s totally your call.

-- Check book status.
+- Check the status of your books.
 Once Amazon receives your books, you don’t have to do anything else.
 You can check the status of your books, monitor listings, or just let Amazon do its thing and wait for notification when your book gets sold.

 The reason why you sell books on Amazon ultimately boils down to getting paid real cash.